SQL FOREIGN KEY

 - Use cascading actions like

-to maintain relational integrity automatically. - The
+ON DELETE CASCADEto maintain relational integrity automatically. - The

-. - Proper use of foreign keys simplifies database relationships, enforces rules, and prevents invalid data.
+FOREIGN KEYconstraint can be defined at the time of table creation or added later usingALTER TABLE. - Proper use of foreign keys simplifies database relationships, enforces rules, and prevents invalid data.